Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: Multi-Agent MCTS Solution Approach

 subject to the following constraints at each time step $t$:

 This formulation provides a comprehensive theoretical characterization of our roundabout navigation approach.
-The reward function $\mathcal{R}_i(\mathbf{s}t, \mathbf{u}(\mathbf{s}t))$ incorporates both Shapley value-based contribution quantification and adaptive weight adjustment for HDVs.
+The reward function $\mathcal{R}_i(\mathbf{s}t, \mathbf{u}(\mathbf{s}t))$ incorporates Shapley value-based contribution quantification.
 The lane-specific modeling through matrices $\mathbf{M}{\text{lane}}(l_h)$ and $\mathbf{M}{\text{exit}}(\mathbf{E}_h)$ enables precise characterization of uncertainty variations between inner and outer lanes, while the exit proximity effects provide realistic behavioral modeling for roundabout scenarios.
 Following the kinematic model in \eqref{dyna_roundabout}, our framework addresses roundabout conflicts by integrating safety assessment, reward design, and MCTS-based policy search, ensuring safe and efficient navigation through the balance of individual and cooperative behaviors.